mwellner/hp/content/post/2009/2009-11-30-lessons-from-ship-it.en.md

 ---
 title: Ship It!
 date: 2009-11-30T00:00:00+00:00
-lastmod: 2017-10-02T14:49:38+00:00
+lastmod: 2018-05-23T20:22:27+00:00
 author: Mathias Wellner
 categories:
   - software
 ---
 When a lot of people work together on software projects, a lot of things can go wrong.
-The book [Ship It!](http://www.amazon.com/Practical-Guide-Successful-Software-Projects/dp/0974514047) by Jared Richardson and William Gwaltney Jr. introduces a number of techniques and tools to make software development teams more productive.
+The book **Ship It!** by Jared Richardson and William Gwaltney Jr. introduces a number of techniques and tools to make software development teams more productive.
 During my time at the Sensory Motor Systems Lab, I was responsible for setting up a software development process for a small team.
 Therefore, most of the issues are well-known to me.
 And I guess, that we could have done much better by using more of the techniques described in the book.

 **Version control**